 A device can be rendered incapable of functioning or communicating by interfering with radio frequencies or cutting wires.
 For example, a surveillance camera that had its power or network connection intentionally knocked out cannot report data, at all.

 A device that does specific function can be forced to do something else.
 For example, a valve that is programmed to open halfway can be tricked to open all the way.

 Learn how to approach the new threats and consequences facing your business with the e-book, Evaluating Your IoT Security, from Microsoft.

 Learn the most likely threats

-Consider the most relevant threats to your IoT infrastructure—whether they’re cyber or physical threats.
-Examine threats to data storage, cloud services, operating systems, IoT apps, various network technologies, backup services, and monitoring, as well as threats to physical devices, sensors, and the control systems that keep devices functioning properly.
+Consider the most relevant threats to your IoT infrastructure—whether they're cyber or physical threats.
+To best understand security for IoT, examine threats to data storage, cloud services, operating systems, IoT apps, various network technologies, backup services, and monitoring, as well as threats to physical devices, sensors, and the control systems that keep devices functioning properly.